-School Counselor » College and Career
+School Counselor » College & Career Center

-College and Career
+College & Career Center

-Applying to a Community College
+Applying to a 2-year Community College

 There are approximately 114 California Community Colleges that you can attend in California.
 All students qualify to attend a community college.
 The closest community college to Pomona is Mt.
 San Antonio College (Mt.
 SAC) and others closest to our area also include Chaffey CC and Citrus CC.
 Click on the link directly below to research degrees and certificates that are offered in each school.
 California Community Colleges https://www.cccapply.org/colleges